JuanM0412/SyntaxAnalysis/Readme.md

 ```

 ### Some clarifications
-* **The first non-terminal in the line of the non-terminals symbols is going to be the initial symbol of the grammar.**
+* **The first non-terminal in the line of the non-terminal symbols is going to be the initial symbol of the grammar.**
-* **Each terminal, non-terminal and derivations must be separated for one space.**
+* **Each terminal, non-terminal, and derivations must be separated for one space.**

 ***